 We stayed at the lovely Hilton Garden Inn Hilton Head.

 There are more than 12 miles of beach in Hilton Head Island, and it’s all gorgeous.

-We visited Coligny Beach and really enjoyed ourselves.
-With facilities, free parking, free public access to the beach and ample opportunity for people watching – we enjoyed it so much that we went there twice!
+We visited Coligny Beach and genuinely enjoyed ourselves.
+With facilities, free parking, free public access to the beach and ample opportunity for people watching – we liked it so much that we went there twice!
 There is a splash pad for the kids, restaurants, shopping nearby as well as bike rentals.

 There were lots of people, and parking was a bit scarce, but the beach is very deep so we still had plenty of room and it didn’t feel crowded.

-You can’t visit South Carolina without having some great BBQ.
+You can’t visit South Carolina without having some great barbecue.
 They even have their very own “South Carolina BBQ Trail”!
-Now that’s a road trip that you can really sink your teeth into.
+Now that’s a road trip that you can sink your teeth in to.

 We dined at 2 places Bluffton BBQ and One Hot Mamas but also had pulled pork on our Eggs Benedict for brunch at Lowcountry Backyard Restaurant that was to die for!
-They sure do know their way around a BBQ pit in Hilton Head Island.
+They sure do know their way around a barbecue pit in Hilton Head Island.

 3. Coastal Discovery Museum

-The free Coastal Discovery Museum is located on 86 acres of the Jarvis Creek within a gorgeous scenic historic plantation named Honey Horn.
+The free Coastal Discovery Museum is located on 86 acres of the Jarvis Creek within a beautiful scenic, historic plantation named Honey Horn.
 We had a lovely time viewing the displays, learning about the Gullah People and most of all walking the various boardwalk trails and visiting the gardens.